deviodigital/dispensary-age-verification/readme.txt

 3. All of the available customizer options

 == Changelog ==

+= 2.1 =
+* Added JavaScript functions for cookie that saves to users computer for 30 days when they verify their age in `public/js/js.cookie.js`
+* Added cookie that saves to users computer for 30 days when they verify their age in `public/js/dispensary-age-verification-public.php`
+* Added `dav_redirect_on_fail_link` filter for the pop up in `public/class-dispensary-age-verification.php`
+* Updated check for popup to remain hidden when checkbox is selected in the Customizer in `public/class-dispensary-age-verification.php`
+* General code cleanup in multiple files

 = 2.0.1 =
 * Updated text strings for localization in `includes/customizer.php`